 Benefits of Membership

-- Subscriptions to The School Psychologist, School Psychology Quarterly, the SASP newsletter and SASP News
+- Subscriptions to The Student Corner, School Psychology, the SASP newsletter and SASP News

-- The opportunity to publish in the SASP News and submit materials to The School Psychologist and the APAGS newsletter
+- The opportunity to publish in the SASP News and submit materials to The Student Corner and the APAGS newsletter

 - The opportunity to become more involved in the future of school psychology by running for offices within SASP